 If you have questions about the Books by Snail service, you may find an answer in the list below.
 If your question does not appear on this page, call our direct line at 573-817-7092 or the Columbia Public Library at 1-800-324-4806.
 You may also email us at [email protected].

 Who can participate in Books by Snail?
 Kids entering kindergarten through twelfth grade in the following areas: Auxvasse, Hallsville, Harrisburg, Hatton, Kingdom City, Mokane, New Bloomfield, Sturgeon or Williamsburg.

 How do I register?
-Go to booksbysnail.org, click on the sign-up link, and tell us what you want to read.
+Fill out our registration form and tell us what you want to read.
 You may also call us at 573-817-7092 and we can sign you up over the phone.

 How does BBS work?
-After registering on the website, the books by snail staff double check all your information to make sure you qualify, and then they start selecting your books.
+After registering on the website, the Books by Snail staff double check all your information to make sure you qualify, and then they start selecting your books.
 During registration we ask for information about what kind of books you like and if you have specific requests.
 We check those books out to your library card and send them to you in the mail in a blue bag.
 Once you finish reading your bag of books, complete the re-order form.
-Put the re-order form and the books back in the bag, flip the mailing label, and put it back in the mailbox.
+Put the re-order form and the books back in the bag, flip the mailing label and put the bag in the mailbox.
 Once we get your bag of books and re-order form back, we'll send you more books!

 I forgot to return my books from last year!
 Can I still participate in the program?
 Of course!
 The really neat thing about our library is that we don't have overdue fines.
 So, if you return any long-overdue books, all charges will be taken off your account.
 If you lost a book from last year, give us a call and we'll figure something out.